chinnu-le0/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 A simple and functional Game

-This is a simple Rock Paper Scissors game that takes input from the user, compares it with the computer's choice, and determines the winner!!
+This simple Rock Paper Scissors game takes input from the user, compares it with the computer's choice, and determines the winner!!

+Would you like to try it out?
+Check out from here:- https://chinnu-le0.github.io/Rock-Paper-Scissors/